- Things to Do

 Trolling speed matters a great deal when trolling for open-water walleye.
 Spoons crave speed to bring out their best action and work best at 2.0 to 3.5 MPH.
 Crankbaits excel when trolled from 1.5 to 3.0 MPH and spinner rigs are most productive when trolled 1.2 to 1.6 MPH.
 Spoons and crankbaits enjoy similar trolling speeds and are commonly mixed in the same trolling pattern.
 Because spinners must be trolled slower on average than spoons or crankbaits, it's not usually a good idea to mix spinners with spoons or crankbaits in a trolling pattern.

 Even a little rain can't dampen the spirits of the author who fishes Saginaw Bay often.
 Not only is Saginaw Bay one of Michigan's top fisheries, the Great Lakes Bay Region attracts avid walleye anglers from all around the nation.

-The Great Lakes Bay Region hosts world class walleye trolling opportunities all summer long.
-Anglers will find great walleye action in the shallow, near-shore waters and great fishing can also be found in the deeper, off-shore haunts.
-Walleye anglers who visit Saginaw Bay enjoy the most generous creel limit in the state.
+The Great Lakes Bay Region hosts world-class walleye trolling opportunities all summer long Anglers will find great walleye action in the shallow, near-shore waters and great fishing can also be found in the deeper, off-shore haunts.
+Walleye anglers who visit Saginaw Bay will also enjoy the most generous creel limit in Michigan.
 The daily limit on walleye is eight fish and the minimum size limit is 13 inches.